PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### System rules
 - When Start date is current or Past, its status will be directly set to Ready.
 If Start date is on future, its status is set to Pending
 - When task is added, notification will sent to RACI team of the task
+- Each task can have multiple notes.
+Each note will have `Created by` & `Updated by` time and user.

 ### UX Rules
 - Task Type